manideep2510/melanoma_segmentation/README.md

 ## About

-This code is implementation of the paper https://arxiv.org/pdf/1703.05165.pdf on ISIC 2017: Skin Lesion Analysis Towards Melanoma Detection, Part 1: Lesion Segmentation.
+This code is implementation of the paper "[Automatic skin lesion segmentation with fully convolutional-deconvolutional networks](https://arxiv.org/pdf/1703.05165.pdf)" on ISIC 2017: Skin Lesion Analysis Towards Melanoma Detection, Part 1: Lesion Segmentation.

 ---